- July 2021 Newsletter 12th July 2021

 Writing: Most pupils’ write well for different purposes and many attain the higher than expected level.
 Teachers provide many opportunities for children to improve their letter formation and towards the end of the Foundation Phase children begin to use cursive handwriting.
 Books are well presented and a sense of pride is evident.
 By Year 2, nearly all pupils are producing good or better examples of extended writing across the curriculum in all genres.
 They have an increasingly interesting and imaginative vocabulary and, by the end of Year 6, express themselves in writing to a very good standard through effective processes of drafting and editing.
 The writing of more able pupils is excellent.
 Teachers coach and challenge more able pupils, of all ages, to develop their individual style, and they therefore produce some very accomplished writing.
 For example, they write super evaluations, recounting their learning across the curriculum, citing examples and offering opinions on their progress in learning.

 Numeracy: Nearly all pupils apply their numeracy skills well within their learning projects, for example when drawing and interpreting pie charts and scatter graphs in History and Science.
 Most pupils can apply their mathematical skills very well.
-Towards the end of Foundation Phase and throughout Key Stage 2, nearly all pupils independently use and apply relevant numeracy skills within their self-directed Challenges, Missions and learning projects.
+Towards the end of Foundation Phase and throughout Key Stage 2, nearly all pupils independently use and apply relevant numeracy skills within their self-directed learning projects.
 Nearly all teachers provide rich opportunities for pupils to apply their numerical skills in a variety of real-life contexts.
 Nearly all, pupils respond very well to these experiences with increasing independence and self-evaluation accuracy.
 This is evidenced through half termly workbook scrutiny and standardisation meetings.
-Additionally, each year group demonstrate good or better progress in the National Reasoning Test.
+Additionally, each year group demonstrate good or better progress within standardised testing.

 ICT: Nearly all pupils develop their ICT skills very well and apply across the curriculum effectively.
 For example, pupils in KS2 are able to demonstrate their ability to format texts and images within a variety of platforms such as DTP and Word Processing online tools.
 They are to scan useful websites for relevant information for tasks across the curriculum.
 Towards the end of KS2, nearly all pupils collaborate their research and topic work using shared work spaces on HWB, enabling the class teacher and pupils to share work, communicate and evaluate progress both in school and outside school.